Plant-Lady/sheepyfarms/README.md

 Assignment 2 158258

 This is a group assignment for Massey University 'Sheepy Farms Consult'.
 The assignment is to create several webpages for our client
-'Sheepy Farms Consult' baed on the bref:
+'Sheepy Farms Consult' based on the brief:

 Sheepy Farm Consult: